ricallinson/stackr/README.md

 ## Notes

-This project started out as a clone of the Node.js library [Connect](http://www.senchalabs.org/connect/).
+This project started out as a clone of the superb Node.js library [Connect](http://www.senchalabs.org/connect/).